SPLC suit over police use of pepper spray against students in Birmingham, Ala., gets major boost with class action certification

 “I’ve never been in trouble before,” P.S. said.
 “I was not threatening anyone, and I was not violent.
 The police officer should not have pepper-sprayed me.
 Pepper spray has no place in Birmingham schools.
 It’s unacceptable for students like me to be in danger at school.”

 The Birmingham Board of Education approved the placement of police officers in schools in January 1996.
 Over a five-year period beginning in 2006, officers used pepper spray on approximately 200 students.
-During the same period, the neighboring Jefferson County Board of Education recorded only one instance of pepper spray being used against a student.

 The SPLC lawsuit, filed in December 2010, detailed how pepper spray is used against children who are completely restrained and pose no threat to themselves or others in school.
 The majority of incidents are for petty offenses.